geldartz/yundoBackendExam/README.md

 npx sequelize-cli db:migrate
 ```

-To have a initial data to the database.
+To have an initial data to the database.
 Please run this seeder to create a new user with a default password = "password"
 ```bash
 npx sequelize-cli db:seed:all
 ```